 The Hofburg formed the original centre of the Habsburg court, where the Imperial family lived, worked and ruled (and ate 13-course dinners).

-- Group of historical buildings, squares & courtyards
+- Historical buildings, squares, parks & courtyards

-- Home to some top Vienna sights and experiences, including:
+- Houses some top Vienna experiences, like:

 - Sisi Museum & Imperial Apartments